Singular elliptic problems with unbalanced growth and critical exponent: Introduction

 where $1<r<q<p<n$ and $f(x,u)$ is a subcritical perturbation, to prove multiplicity of solutions using Lusternik-Schnirelman theory, while Gasi\'nski and Papageorgiou \cite{gasinski} obtained the existence of two positive solutions of the problem with concave nonlinearity and carath\'eodory perturbation having subcritical growth (which need not satisfy Ambrosetti-Rabinowitz condition) for the case $2\le q\le p<\infty$.
-Subsequently Marano et. al \cite{marano} studied this problem with Carath\'eodory function having critical growth.
+Subsequently, Marano et. al \cite{marano} studied this problem with Carath\'eodory function having critical growth.
 Using critical point theory with truncation arguments and comparison principle authors also proved bifurcation type result.
-Among the recent works on $(p,q)$-Laplacian problems we refer the reader to \cite{huang,papradu,papradu2}.
+For $(p,q)$-Laplacian problem with concave-convex nonlinearities in $\mb R^n$ we refer \cite{huang}.